 What to do if you see fly-tipped waste

-- brief description of the vehicle/s seen fly-tipping
+- Description of the person or persons seen fly-tipping

 NEVER touch the waste: fly-tipped waste can be dangerous - it may contain syringes, broken glass, asbestos, toxic chemicals or other hazardous substances.

-NEVER disturb the site - there may be evidence that could help identify the fly-tippers and lead to their prosecution
+NEVER disturb the site - we need to gather the evidence ourselves to help identify the fly-tippers and lead to their prosecution

 Remember - Don't Put Yourself At Risk!